ebruchez/public/Predictions.md

 ## My pending predictions

-### 2015-07-04: General considerations on self-driving cars
+### 2015-07-04: General considerations on self-driving vehicles

 Self-driving cars are a great area for predictions!